-Requests for No University Action
+Requests for No-University Action

 If an individual discloses that they have experienced an incident of sexual misconduct to the university, but indicates or requests that the university not investigate the particular incident, requests that no disciplinary action be taken, requests that the alleged perpetrator not be notified, or makes any similar request, the university will always consider such request(s), and will, in general, work to honor the request(s).
 Absent a formal complaint, the university will weigh such request(s) against its obligation to provide a safe, non-discriminatory environment for all, including for the individual who experienced the sexual misconduct.
-If the university determines that it is able to honor the individual's request(s), the individual should understand that the university's ability to meaningfully investigate the incident and/or respond appropriately may be limited.
-If, however, the university determines it must proceed under the circumstances, it will work to notify the individual in advance.
+If the university determines that it is able to honor the individual's request(s), the individual should understand that the university determines it must proceed under the circumstances, it will work to notify the individual in advance.

-The university has designated the following official(s) to evaluate an individual's request for no or limited action by the university in connection with a report of sexual misconduct: the university Sexual Misconduct and Title IX Coordinator or the campus Deputy Sexual Misconduct and Title IX Coordinator.
+The university has designated the following official(s) to evaluate an individual's request for no or limited action by the university in connection with a report of sexual misconduct: the university Sexual Misconduct & Title IX Coordinator or the campus Deputy Sexual Misconduct & Title IX Coordinator.
 These officials will consult with relevant administrators on their campus and the Office of the Vice President and General Counsel, where appropriate, in making these determinations.